Campus Security Report

 Bowling Green State University supports and sponsors programs aimed at preventing student and employee alcohol and other drug impairment problems.
 The Counseling Center offers confidential alcohol and other drug counseling to BGSU students with screening, evaluation, referral and follow-up.
 Supportive recovery assistance is available.

-BGSU Human Resources contracts with IMPACT to offer employee assistance services to BGSU employees, including supervisory and employee educational training regarding substance abuse issues and confidential counseling services with diagnostic assessments.
+BGSU Human Resources contracts with IMPACT to offer employee assistance services to BGSU employees, including supervisory and employee educational training regarding substance misuse issues and confidential counseling services with diagnostic assessments.
 For more information please visit the website.

 Policies and Procedures